 - Daisy Fund will play a crucial role in growing the permanent endowment of the Women & Girls Fund.

-- The Daisy Fund will provide a vehicle for cultivating a tradition of philanthropy among the generations of women in your family.
+- The Daisy Fund will provide a vehicle for cultivating a tradition of philanthropy among the next generation in your family.

 How it works

 - Your pledge of $10,000 creates your Daisy Fund within the Women & Girls Fund.